dominicfeliton/WorldwideChat/README.md

 Read the [Wiki](https://github.com/3xpl0itz/WorldwideChat/wiki).
 File an issue if you don't think something is working right!

 ## Installation
-Download WorldwideChat from the Releases tab, or from its [SpigotMC](https://www.spigotmc.org/resources/worldwidechat.89910/) page.
+Download WorldwideChat from the Releases tab.
+View more info about it on its [SpigotMC](https://www.spigotmc.org/resources/worldwidechat.89910/) page.

 ## Contributing
 Pull requests are welcome.
 File issues in the Issues tab; include things like version number, server software, and a detailed description of the bug.